RPI-CSCI-2500-2016-Spring/RPI-CSCI-2500-2016-Spring.github.io/syllabus.md

 **Lab Sections**: Lab attendance is mandatory and you will be graded.
 Keeping up with the labs will be the best way for your to make sure that you do not fall behind.

-**Late Assignments Policy**: Late assignments will not be graded.
-You will get a zero for that assignment, except under extenuating circumstances, such as illness, family death etc. If you are ill, please be prepared to provide a note from the heath center or your own family physician.
+**Late Assignments Policy**: Three late days are permitted for assignments.
+They will be consumed in whole day increments.
+In other words, if you are one hour late, that will count as one day.
+25 hours late will count as two days, etc. Once these are exhausted, late assignments will not be graded.

 **Grade Modifiers Policy**: Grade modifiers will be used in this class.
 Nominally, for example, you expect to earn a B- if your score